SF-WDI-LABS/shared_modules/how-to/deploy-rails-to-heroku.md

 ### Asset Compilation Issues

-**If you have errors with ASSET COMPILATION, try this possible solution**
+**Only if you have errors with ASSET COMPILATION, try this possible solution**

   * From the Terminal, precompile your assets: